USU National Center for Disaster Medicine & Public Health to Lead International Humanitarian Relief Workshop

 NCDMPH has taken over the direction of the long-running international Health Emergencies in

-Large Populations (HELP) course.
+Large Populations (HELP) Workshop.
 (Photo courtesy of CFE-DM)

 March 22, 2024 by Hadiyah Brendel